Price Impact

 Impact reduction:

-Better Liquidity Infrastructure: More sophisticated AMM designs reducing impact.
+Better Liquidity Infrastructure: More sophisticated AMM designs reduce impact.

-Cross-Protocol Liquidity: Protocols sharing liquidity reducing impact system-wide.
+Cross-Protocol Liquidity: Protocols sharing liquidity reduce impact system-wide.

-Intent-Based Architectures: Solvers competing to provide best execution reducing impact.
+Intent-Based Architectures: Solvers compete to provide the best execution, reducing impact.

-On-Chain Order Books: Layer 2 order books enabling impact-free matching.
+On-Chain Order Books: Layer 2 order books enable impact-free matching.

-Private Mempools: Encrypted execution preventing frontrunning and sandwich attacks (which increase impact).
+Private Mempools: Encrypted execution prevents frontrunning and sandwich attacks.

 Understand Your Costs